tc39/proposal-idl/README.md

 ## Motivation

-### Why expand the standard library?

-JavaScript programmers currently use a fairly minimal standard library, and include additional libraries implemented in JavaScript, for example from npm.
-This creates the following issues:
-- **Size**: When starting up an application, all library code has to be loaded.
-On the web, pages are frequently started and navigated to, so the impact on startup time and bandwidth usage is significant; "serverless" faces related issues of startup time.
-- **Quality and stability**: Many developers want a "standard" solution which they can depend on over time to continue to exist and be well-maintained.
-Having to choose between several competing projects of unknown quality and future maintenance is an additional cost when trying to get a task done.
-- **Optimizability**: Built-in libraries can have implementations which tie in more deeply into the JavaScript engine; this gives the potential for better performance in some cases.

-### Why do standard library work in TC39?

-Standard libraries can be developed in various different standards venues, and that's a good thing that will likely continue.
-TC39 is a good place to develop some of these libraries for the following reasons:

-- **Cross-environment**: TC39's library which works in all JavaScript environments.
-For example, the same code can work in both web browsers and Node.js.
-In practice, TC39 standards are often implemented inside of JavaScript engines, which are developed separately from web browsers, enabling greater reach across projects which embed the engine and less duplication of implementation.
-In developing standards, TC39 attempts to find a solution which works for multiple embedding environments.
-- **Integrating feedback from stakeholders**: TC39 meetings and GitHub discussion incorporate a large cross-section of the JavaScript community, including implementers, academics, large websites, tools authors, framework maintainers, library authors, etc. It's not perfect, but we are working on improving inclusion from the community.
-Taking this feedback into account leads to better library definitions.
-- **Coordination among implementations**: TC39 has a good track record in driving coordinated releases of new features across current versions of all major web browsers.
-This coordination may be motivated by the extensive community discussion which each feature had in its design process, and the highly precise resulting specifications.
-Developers like this quality for platform predictability.
-TC39's process can appear to be slow with its large amount of discussion, but the rapidly coordinated implementation can "pay it back".

 ### Issues with the current approach

 TC39 has been gradually been adding to its standard library using "ecmaspeak" notation, defined in the [Algorithm Conventions](https://tc39.github.io/ecma262/#sec-algorithm-conventions) section of the specification.
 This provides two main components: